1759 - Swedish campaign in Pomerania

 By January 21, the Prussians had brought some very heavy guns from Stettin (24 pdrs and heavy 12-pdrs) for the siege of Anklam.
 Sparre had only two 12-pdrs, four 6-pdrs, two mortars and two howitzers and some lighter 3-pdrs at his disposal.

 On January 21, the Prussian artillery opened a continuous bombardment on Anklam.
-Sparre tried to gain time by negotiations but finally capitulated, obtaining free departure to Sweden.
+Sparre tried to gain time by negotiations but finally capitulated after a fierce defence against the far superior Prussian artillery.
+He obtained free passage to Sweden.
 Three Swedish infantry regiments were taken prisoners.

 During the winter of 1758-59, some Prussian fishing boats and small merchant ships had been converted into military vessels to protect the mouth of the Oder.
 This small flotilla was based in Stettin (present-day Szczecin in Poland).